Arithmetic finiteness of Mukai varieties of genus 7: On Mukai -folds of genus 7

 \subsection{Mukai tenfolds of genus 7}

 In this subsection, we show that the Shafarevich conjecture for Mukai tenfolds of genus $7$ holds true.
-Note that, this result is just a direct application of Javanpeykar and Loughran's result (\cite{Javanpeykar-Loughran:flag}).
+Note that, since Mukai tenfolds of genus $7$ are flag schemes in the sense of \cite[Definition 3.1]{Javanpeykar-Loughran:flag}, this result is just a direct application of Javanpeykar--Loughran's results in \cite{Javanpeykar-Loughran:flag}.
 We also show another finiteness result for Mukai tenfolds with $\cO(1)$.

 \begin{thm} Let $K$ be a number field, $S$ a finite set of finite places of $S$.
 Then the set of $\cO_{K,S}$-isomorphism classes of Mukai tenfolds of genus $7$ over $\cO_{K,S}$ is a finite set.
 In particular, the set of $K$-isomorphism classes of Mukai tenfolds of genus $7$ over $K$ with good reduction as Mukai tenfolds at the localization at any finite place $v \notin S$ is a finite set. \end{thm}